spex-xray/spex-help/source/models/pion.rst

 energy balance equations.
 This may happen for instance if you put so much heat in the plasma that it cannot be balanced anymore by cooling.
 Another example is a too hard powerlaw without high energy cut-off, where Compton-heating might be very strong.
-In this case SPEX renders an error message, and you cannot trust the result of the calculation anymore.
+In this case SPEX�renders an error message, and you cannot trust the result of the calculation anymore.
 The only remedie is to adjust your model parameters or the allowed range for them in case of spectral fitting or error searches.